Negros: Administrative divisions

-The island of Negros is composed of 2 provinces, 1 highly urbanized city, 18 component cities, 38 municipalities and 1,219 barangays.
-Negros Occidental is designated as part of Western Visayas and Negros Oriental is designated as part of Central Visayas.
+The island of Negros is composed of 2 provinces, 1 highly urbanized city, 19 component cities, 38 municipalities and 1,219 barangays.
+Prior to the re-establishment of the Negros Island Region, Negros Occidental was designated as part of Western Visayas and Negros Oriental was designated as part of Central Visayas.

 Bacolod is the most populous city on the island and the center of the Bacolod Metropolitan Area (which also contains the cities of Talisay and Silay), as well as the 19th most populous city of the whole Philippines, while Dumaguete is the most densely populated city in the whole region.

-Western Visayas is the region with the highest number of cities in the Philippines, within which the province Negros Occidental has the most chartered cities amongst all the provinces in the country.
-The province comprises 13 cities and 19 municipalities, which are further subdivided into 601 barangays.
+Negros Occidental contains 13 cities (12 component and one highly urbanized) and 19 municipalities, which are further subdivided into 601 barangays.
+It has the most number of chartered cities amongst all the provinces of the Philippines.
 Although Bacolod serves as the capital, it is governed independently from its corresponding province as a highly urbanized city.
-Negros Oriental comprises 6 cities and 19 municipalities, with 557 barangays.
+Negros Oriental comprises six cities and 19 municipalities, subdivided further into 557 barangays.